What is csa?

 In addition to vegetables we also offer meat and egg CSA shares.

-In the past we have only offered meat shares if you are already signed up for our Vegetable CSA but starting this year they are open to everyone (they will still have the same pick up as vegetables).
+In the past we have only offered meat shares if you are already signed up for our Vegetable CSA but now they are open to everyone (they will still have the same pick up as vegetables).

 Our meat shares are a great way to get a mix of cuts every month at a small discount.
 It helps us to plan on sales and showcase some lesser known cuts, and it helps you because that planning means we set aside cuts for CSA that might otherwise sell out, introduce you to some different cuts, and all at a lower price than retail.